31 Popular Greek Food Dishes

 Ingredients and Preparation

-Popular Types of Greek Food
+Popular Types of Greek Dishes

 Greek dishes are renowned for their rich flavors and nutritional balance.
 Greek cuisine bears the influence of its geography and history, with noticeable elements from Italian, Balkan, and Middle Eastern cuisines.
 They also feature the principles of the Mediterranean diet.